LGV / HGV Driver Training

 Driver CPC part 3a test: off road

-Your test will last up to 30 minutes, and includes:
+Your test will last up to 30 minutes, and include:

 During the test